 "Not Harry, please no, take me, kill me instead— "

-'Voldemort didn't seem like the type to haggle with.'
-Harry mused as the scene played on before of him.
-He didn't understand a lot of what was happening but the distress his mother exuded was enough to get little Harry to stand up and walk towards his crib railings.
+'He doesn't seem like the type to haggle with.'
+Harry mused as he tilted his head to the side, the scene playing on before him.
+He didn't understand a lot of what was happening but the distress his mother exuded was enough to get him to stand up and walk towards his crib railings.

 "Not Harry!
 Please … have mercy … have mercy… "

-Now… he could rest for a while.
+He lay down on his crib and slowly closed his eyes… he could rest for a while.

 That was how he came to learn of the wonderful world of Physics.
 He learned that every action had an equal and opposite reaction, and that energy could neither be created nor destroyed but transformed.
 He learned of calculations way above addition and subtraction.
 He learned the laws of gravity and the acceleration rate of a free falling body.

-It was in slow motion in his eyes as he calculated the velocity then the rate of acceleration: 9.8 meters per second squared.
+The pebble fell in front of him as if it was in slow motion.
+He calculated the velocity then the rate of acceleration: 9.8 meters per second squared.
 He picked it up again.
 Held it at the same height, and let go.
 Unknowingly, all he could think about was proving that nice teacher wrong.
 And as he calculated for the rate of acceleration once more, he grinned: 8.9 meters per second squared.
+He did it again, and watched with a grin as the pebble fell so slowly that it looked like it was hovering mid-air before falling straight to the ground again.
+The second velocity after rest was calculated at 10.9 meters per second squared.